Lake District towns and villages by the sea

 Modern attractions include: golf, bowling, local cricket and a beautiful coastline, offering views over to the Isle of Man.
-The Water Tower is a listed building which was used before Seascale had a proper water supply to pump water to the Banks, from a large tank on the hill.
+The Water Tower is a listed building which was used before Seascale had a proper water supply.
+Pumping water to the Banks, from a large tank on the hill.
 Visitors with plenty of time on their hands should explore the nearby villages which boast some of the most spectacular landscapes in the Lake District.

 Muncaster Castle is also worth a visit, with its 77 acres of gardens, world owl centre, maze and playground, and the Millom Folk Museum, which documents the history of Millom and the Seascale Golf Club, with an 18-hole course, practice range and putting greens.
 This is also a great place to bring the kids, as there are plenty of attractions for all the family.

-The West coast takes you through many historic towns and villages, and the area is renowned for spectacular sunsets, and peaceful surroundings.
-Many visitors to the area come to escape the crowds of the busier Lake District resorts, and to enjoy the wildlife, flora and fauna.
+The West coast takes you through many historic Lake District towns and villages by the sea.
+The area is renowned for spectacular sunsets, and peaceful surroundings.
+Many visitors to the area come to escape the crowds of the busier Lake District resorts.
+Solway Firth is also popular for the wildlife, flora and fauna.

 Situated on the shores of the Solway Firth, facing southern Galloway, Silloth has a backdrop of fells and open countryside, and is known for its mild climate, and the peace and quiet that surrounds it.
 The Green is a 36-acre grassy area in the middle of town which attracts many visitors.

 The name of Silloth was derived from Cistercian Monks at Holme Cultram Abbey in Abbeytown, Silloth, and was named after the sea lathes in which grain was once stored.